holidaycheck/tech-blog/_posts/2019-01-10-our-okr-process.md

 ---

 Around 2015 HolidayCheck introduced OKRs - Objectives and Key Results - to steer the company.
 OKRs are basically a ["framework for defining and tracking objectives and their outcomes"](https://en.wikipedia.org/wiki/OKR).
-You can find a case story about how we introduced OKRs at HolidayCheck and how our processes used too look like here: [OKRs at HolidayCheck case study [from March 1, 2018]](https://www.workpath.com/en/magazine/okrs-at-holidaycheck-case-study/).
-In case you are too lazy to read the case study (and aren't we all a bit lazy?)
-I'll try to summarize it:
+I'll try to summarize how our OKR process was supposed to work back then:

 ## Our OKR process in theory
 (You can skip to <em>[Our current OKR process in practice, from the perspective of a developer](#our-current-okr-process-in-practice-from-the-perspective-of-a-developer)</em> if you're only interested in how it currently works)